mastodon/mastodon-ios/Documentation/How-it-works.md

 When the push notification is incoming. iOS will spawn our NotificationService extension to handle the message.
 At that time the message is decrypted and displayed as a banner or in-app silent notification event when the app is in the foreground.
 All the notification count and deep-link logic are handled by the main app.

 ## ShareActionExtension
 The iOS Share Extension allows users to share links or media from other apps.
-The app uses the UIKit implementation.
-For simplifying we using the SwiftUI implementing a replica one but with fewer features.
+The app uses the same implementation for the main app and the share extension.
+Then different is less available memoery for extension so maybe some memory bounded task could crash the app.
+(Plesae file the issue)

 ## MastodonIntent
 iOS Siri shortcut supports.
 It allows iOS directly publish posts via Shortcut without app launching.